Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 ***********
 .. _Chaincalls:

-A user invokes a transition on a contract by sending a message with the contract's address as the recipient, and that transition may then send one or more messages onwards, possibly invoking other transitions on other contracts.
+When a user invokes a transition on a contract by sending a message with the contract's address as the recipient, and that transition may then send one or more messages onwards, possibly invoking other transitions on other contracts.
 The resulting collection of messages, fund transfers, transition invocations, and contract state changes are referred to as a `transaction`.

 A transition that sends a message invoking another transition